Hello... I haven't been serious in while but since this is a journal, I felt I would write down some of my more somber thoughts...

 posted at 7/25/2001 11:51:00 a. m.

-Worked on some minor updates to my website, Explore Europe!
+Explore Europe!
 I moved all the picture galleries off and plan to just add a link to the photo albums on a separate site.
 By doing this, I saved myself 8 MB of space!
 Wow!!
 Instead of thumbnail galleries I will be adding reviews and sites to see for the various travel pages.
 Hopefully I'll get this done by the end of the month!
 Wish me luck!

 I also need to work on updating the monthly book group site, Evan Texans Can Read.
 I need to finish the reviews for Snow Crash and Fight Club.
 In related news, I have been slacking on my reading.
 Lately my attention span has only been able to handle the weekly issues of Time but next month's book has managed to capture my interest!
 I am looking forward to reading it.